Environment

 Transport & Travel

 Whitewater encourages staff and guests to reduce their environmental impacts by carpooling and taking public transport where possible.
-In March 2019, we introduced a priority parking zone close to the day lodge for High Occupancy Vehicles – cars carrying 3 or more people.
-We supply daily shuttle buses to the resort for both staff and guests to use.
-And we've invested in RideShare to offer our guests a booking platform as another effort to encourage our community to make the whole of their mountain experience as environmentally-friendly as possible.
+In March 2019, we introduced a priority parking zone close to the day lodge for High Occupancy Vehicles (cars carrying 3 or more people) and electric vehicles.
+We supply daily shuttle buses to the resort for both staff and guests to use and for the 23/24 season, we were able to secure a grant to expand our shuttle service for our guests.
+We've invested in ride sharing to offer our guests a booking platform as another effort to encourage our community to make the whole of their mountain experience as environmentally friendly as possible.

 Whitewater is an “Idle Free” resort with added signage around the resort encouraging guests to switch off their vehicles while they are in the drop-off zone.